Archive

 Speaking of Maggie Gallagher

-Her column today is really good.
+today is really good.
 Do we Care about Boys? she wonders.

 every sign that boys or men are hurting gets determinedly turned around into a happy news story of female success.
 The disconnect between the happy headlines and the reality underneath will only be solved by women.
 The irony of men is that they cannot defend themselves or organize around their own systemic, gendered problems.
 Putting their own gender in the position of “the weaker sex” unmans them — and also makes them deeply unattractive to women.
 It’s not going to happen.
 Read more…